harrisonlab/phytophthora_fragariae/RNA_Seq_scripts/Co-Expression_Analysis.md

 ```
 103 modules were created before merging
 101 modules were created after merging with a threshold of 0.05
+74 modules were created after merging with a threshold of 0.10
 54 modules were created after merging with a threshold of 0.15
 30 modules were created after merging with a threshold of 0.25
 ```